ap0llo/mddocs/docs/api/DemoProject/DemoClass/indexers/DemoClass.Item.md

 ## Item\[int, int\]

+An example of an indexer with two parameters.

 ```csharp
 public string this[int x, int y] { get; }
 ```

 ## Item\[int\]

+An example of an indexer with a single parameter.

 ```csharp
 public string this[int index] { get; }